 After graduating from City’s academy in the summer of 2018, Francis was loaned out to Dutch side Almere City before making a permanent transfer to Wolves six months later.

 Having struggled to break into the City first-team, the centre-back experienced the same fate at Molineux.
-Francis never played for the first team at Wolves and is now turning out for League Two outfit Harrogate Town.
+Francis never played for the first team at Wolves and is now turning out for National League outfit Notts County.

 CM: Matt Smith

 Born in England, but representing Wales at international level, Smith enjoyed loan spells at FC Twente, QPR, Charlton, Doncaster and Hull while being named in Wales’ squad for Euro 2020.

 The midfielder finally left his parent club in January, signing for MK Dons for an undisclosed fee.
 He’s since made a handful of appearances for the League One promotion-chasers.

 Aside from Foden, Diaz has seen the most success of any player on this list – anyone who can list Manchester City, Real Madrid and AC Milan on their CV has clearly done something right.

 City never wanted to sell Diaz but the forward wished to depart at the end of his contract.
 Eventually, Guardiola cut his losses and sold Diaz to Real Madrid in January 2019 for a fee of €17 million.